CIEF Annual Competitions & Shows

 CARIBBEAN EQUESTRIAN ASSOCIATION (CEA) CARIBBEAN DRESSAGE CHALLENGE

-Every year the CEA hosts a regional dressage competition which allows Cayman Islands’ riders to compete against other CEA member countries including Jamaica, Bermuda, Barbados and Trinidad and Tobago.
+Every year the CEA hosts a regional dressage competition which allows Cayman Islands’ riders to compete against other CEA member countries including Antigua, Bermuda, Barbados, Jamaica and Trinidad and Tobago.
 The CEA engages a dressage Judge who travels to all participating countries so the scoring is fair and comparative.
 The top three children’s scores form the children’s team and the top three adult scores form the adult team.
-All of the countries’ team scores are compiled by the CEA and places awarded accordingly.
+All of the countries’ individual and team scores are compiled by the CEA and places awarded accordingly.

 FEI WORLD JUMPING CHALLENGE – CAT C, B AND A